paperless-ngx/paperless-ngx/docs/usage.md

 #### OAuth Email Setup

 Paperless-ngx supports OAuth2 authentication for Gmail and Outlook email accounts.
-To set up an email account with OAuth2, you will need to create an app with the respective provider and obtain the client ID and client secret and set the appropriate [configuration variables](configuration.md#email_oauth).
+To set up an email account with OAuth2, you will need to create a 'developer' app with the respective provider and obtain the client ID and client secret and set the appropriate [configuration variables](configuration.md#email_oauth).
 You will also need to set either [`PAPERLESS_OAUTH_CALLBACK_BASE_URL`](configuration.md#PAPERLESS_OAUTH_CALLBACK_BASE_URL) or [`PAPERLESS_URL`](configuration.md#PAPERLESS_URL) to the correct value for the OAuth2 flow to work correctly.

-Specific instructions for setting up the required app in Gmail and Outlook are beyond the scope of this documentation, but you can find user-maintained instructions in [the wiki](https://github.com/paperless-ngx/paperless-ngx/wiki/Email-OAuth-App-Setup) or by searching the web.
+Specific instructions for setting up the required 'developer' app with Google or Microsoft are beyond the scope of this documentation, but you can find user-maintained instructions in [the wiki](https://github.com/paperless-ngx/paperless-ngx/wiki/Email-OAuth-App-Setup) or by searching the web.

 Once setup, navigating to the email settings page in Paperless-ngx will allow you to add an email account for Gmail or Outlook using OAuth2.
 After authenticating, you will be presented with the newly-created account where you will need to enter and save your email address.
 After this, the account will work as any other email account in Paperless-ngx and refreshing tokens will be handled automatically.